Vvan31/API_Playground/README.md

 ## How To Use

-To clone and run this eb page, you'll only need WIFI acces, a browser and you're good to go!
+To clone and run this web page, you'll only need WIFI acces, a browser and you're good to go!

 ```bash
 # Clone this repository